Vaibhav-kesarwani/Codeforces-Quest/README.md

 4. Hit **Save** — the Run Code feature is now ready to use!

 ---
-## 🌟GSSoc
+## 🌟 GSSoc
 ![GSSoC Logo](https://github.com/dimpal-yadav/Codeforces-Quest/blob/main/public/assets/images/GSSoC.png)
 🌟 **Exciting News...**
-🚀 This project is now an official part of GirlScript Summer of Code – GSSoC'25! 💃🎉💻 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow *Codeforces-Quest!* Let’s make learning and career development smarter – together! 🌟👨‍💻👩‍💻
+This project is now an official part of GirlScript Summer of Code – GSSoC'25! 🎉 We're thrilled to welcome contributors from all over India and beyond to collaborate, build, and grow *Codeforces-Quest!* Let’s make learning and career development smarter – together!

-👩‍💻 GSSoC is one of India’s **largest 3-month-long open-source programs** that encourages developers of all levels to contribute to real-world projects 🌍 while learning, collaborating, and growing together. 🌱
+GSSoC is one of India’s **largest 3-month-long open-source programs** that encourages developers of all levels to contribute to real-world projects while learning, collaborating, and growing together.

-🌈 With **mentorship, community support**, and **collaborative coding**, it's the perfect platform for developers to:
+With **mentorship, community support**, and **collaborative coding**, it's the perfect platform for developers to:

 - ✨ Improve their skills
 - 🤝 Contribute to impactful projects
 - 🏆 Get recognized for their work
 - 📜 Receive certificates and swag!

-🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this Codeforces-Quest project family!
-Let's build, learn, and grow together — one commit at a time. 🔥👨‍💻👩‍💻
+**I can’t wait to welcome new contributors** from GSSoC 2025 to this Codeforces-Quest project family!
+Let's build, learn, and grow together — one commit at a time.

 ## 🏆 **GSSoC 2025 Guidelines**
 ### 📋 **For Participants**
-#### ✅ **Do's**
+#### **Do's**
 - ✅ **Read documentation** thoroughly before contributing
 - ✅ **Follow code style** and project structure
 - ✅ **Write descriptive** commit messages
 - ✅ **Test your changes** before submitting PR
 - ✅ **Be respectful** and collaborative
 - ✅ **Ask questions** if you're unsure about anything
-#### ❌ **Don'ts**
+#### **Don'ts**
 - ❌ **Don't spam** with multiple PRs for same issue
 - ❌ **Don't copy code** without understanding
 - ❌ **Don't make unnecessary** changes
 - ❌ **Don't ignore** code review feedback
 - ❌ **Don't forget** to update documentation when needed
-### 🎯 **Contribution Levels**
+### **Contribution Levels**
 | Level | Description | Points | Badge |
 |-------|-------------|--------|-------|
 | 🥉 **Beginner** | Fix typos, update docs, minor bug fixes | 5-10 | ![Beginner](https://img.shields.io/badge/Level-Beginner-green) |